gsinghjay/todo-list-lesson-plan-demo/lesson/week2/README.md

-Packing repository using repomix...
-Querying Gemini AI using gemini-2.0-flash-thinking-exp-01-21...
-Okay, I'm ready to create the detailed lesson plan for Week 2, focusing on completing the REST API, building the frontend, and adding data persistence.

 **Week 2: Frontend Development, API Completion & Data Persistence - Detailed Lesson Plan**

 This week focuses on building the frontend of our Todo application and completing the backend API by implementing PUT and DELETE endpoints.
 We will also introduce basic data persistence to store todos beyond the server's runtime.